 I recommend, of course, booking it in advance, as it is usually in high demand.

-Another popular thing to do is touring the Bacalar Lagoon by sailboat.
+Another popular thing to do is tour the Bacalar Lagoon by sailboat.

 It is usually an activity that is included in some excursions from the Riviera Maya, or you have to look for it directly there.

-Since I didn’t do it, I recommend that you ask at your hotel, and let me know how it goes!
+Since I didn’t do it, I recommend you ask your hotel and let me know how it goes!

 3. Visit the San Felipe Fort in Bacalar Mexico

 The fort has four bastions and a typical star-shaped plan.
-It was built in the mid-18th century to protect the population from possible pirate attacks.
+It was built mid-18th century to protect the population from pirate attacks.